 Being a student of higher education means paying a study fee per academic year.
 A distinction is made between the statutory tuition fee and the institutional tuition fee.

-* Are you eligible for the statutory tuition fee and will you start your Bachelor or Associate degree studies in 2018-2019 for the first time, the tuition fee will be halved for the first year (in 2018-2019 you will pay € 1,030 instead of € 2,060).
+* Are you eligible for the statutory tuition fee and will you start a Bachelor or an Associate degree study programme in 2019-2020 for the first time, the tuition fee will be halved for the first year (in 2019-2020 you will pay € 1,041 instead of € 2,083).
 With regard to Teacher Training (teacher in primary or secondary education) this applies to the first two years.
 Please visit the special page of the central government (Rijksoverheid) website (only in Dutch) for more information and the conditions.

 Addtional study costs

 The purchasing of books, readers and other course materials comes to an amount of € 300 to € 750 per year.

 As you are enrolled in an international programme you may expect to travel abroad during your studies for your placement or exchange.
 The costs for these trips depend on your destination, duration of your stay, price of accommodation and means of transport.
 Please note that you have to pay for these costs yourself in addition to your tuition fee.

 In addition to study costs, you need to consider the cost of living and insurances.
 If you are going to rent a room, then that will be your largest expense.
 If you are going to live on your own, then you need to take into account the following average costs per month in euro (source: Nibud Student research 2017):

 - Room rent (average cost in The Netherlands): € 417